 - General: The Holcom Recreation Center is a 19,500 square foot facility located in the central part of Lawrence.
 This recreation center includes a basketball court, workout room, rec room, and other common assembly spaces used for various functions.
-The facility is operated daily from 8 a.m. to 6:30 p.m. throughout the week and reduced hours on Saturday. - Building Envelope: The facility is comprised of a concrete block exterior with a standing seem metal siding. - Lighting Systems: The lighting throughout the facility is primarily standard-efficiency T8 fluorescent fixtures with solid state ballasts.
-These lamps are rated at 32 watts.
+The facility is operated daily from 8 a.m. to 6:30 p.m. throughout the week and reduced hours on Saturday. - Building Envelope: The facility is comprised of a concrete block exterior with a standing seam metal siding. - Lighting Systems: The lighting throughout the facility is primarily standard-efficiency T8 fluorescent fixtures with solid state ballasts.
+These lamps are rated at 32-watts.
 Fluorescent technology provides poor visibility compared to more modern lighting solutions and use significantly more energy to produce the same amount of light output.
-The gymnasium lights were replaced recently with high output T5 fixtures that are doing a fantastic job of lighting the court.
-When these eventually lamps fail, it is recommended to convert the lighting systems to an LED alternative to lower the operating and maintenance costs. - HVAC Systems: The facility is currently conditioned with four air handling units with DX cooling coils and hot water heat.
+A 12-watt LED will provide the same amount of light as a 32-watt fluorescent lamp, resulting in an energy savings of over 60%.
+The gymnasium is lit with high output T5 fixtures that are very costly to operate and maintain compared to lower wattage LED equivalents. - HVAC Systems: The facility is currently conditioned with four air handling units with DX cooling coils and hot water heat.
 Two of the air handlers were recently rebuilt and received a new condensing unit.
 The remaining air handlers are located in the gymnasium and are very difficult to maintain, requiring a lift to access the equipment for service.
 The condensing unit for the gym air handlers is past its expected service life and in need of replacement.
 Additionally, the current Ajax boiler has many issues.
 The steel tube design is very inefficient and provides poor heating at part-load conditions.
 With poor efficiency and aging equipment, a new heating source is required for the facility. - Energy Management Systems: The existing HVAC equipment is controlled by a central control system accessible to the Parks and Recreation Administration from the maintenance office.
-This enables the system to be controlled with more advanced control sequences and can enable the system to run in a more efficient manner.
+This enables the system to be controlled with more advanced control sequences and can enable the system to run in a more efficient manner. - Operating Hours: 7 am to 9 pm, Monday through Friday; 10 am to 6 pm Saturday; 1 pm to 6 pm Sunday.

-Holcom high-bay lighting
+Holcom Center high-bay lighting

-Holcom boiler
+Holcom Center boiler

-Holcom cooling unit
+Holcom Center cooling unit